projetmbc/for-writing/@prism/contrib/products/readme/structure.md

   1. `readme`, managed by the `@prism` developer, is used to generate the `contrib/products/README.md` file.

   1. `status`, managed by the `@prism` developer, contains `YAML` files indicating whether an implementation has been accepted or not, along with the reason for this status. ***No coding skill is needed to read these `YAML` files.***

+  1. `template-structure` provides a starting structure for adding new implementations.

   1. The other folders are the contributions themselves, the development process for which is explained in the following section.